krzys9876/z80_sim_scala/README.md

     [--memory-type] : fast/slow (default: fast)
     [--interrupts]  : true/false (default: true) - should the program use interrupts to read user input

+## Copyright notice ##

+Nascom/Microsoft Basic 4.7 is copyryght of Microsoft.
+See also: [http://www.nascomhomepage.com/](http://www.nascomhomepage.com/)

+Modifications to original source are copyright of Grant Searle.
+You cannot use it for commercial purposes.
+See: [http://searle.wales/](http://searle.wales/)